-Upon the assignment of rights, the assignor should notify the other party, and if the other party is not notified, such an assignment of rights is not binding to the other party.
-The notification is not revokable, unless the third party accepts the assignment and gives its consent.
+Upon the assignment of rights, the assignor should notify the other party, and if the other party is not notified, such an assignment of rights is not binding on the other party.
+The notification is not revocable unless the third party accepts the assignment and gives its consent.

-In a case where the assignor assigns both rights and obligations, the consent of the other party is a must, but the other controls on the assignment of rights and the assignment of obligation shall apply respectively.
+In a case where the assignor assigns both rights and obligations, the consent of the other party is necessary, but the other controls on the assignment of rights and the assignment of obligation shall apply respectively.

-What statutory controls apply to the assignment of rights or obligations under a supply contract?
+Assignment of rights and obligations What statutory controls apply to the assignment of rights or obligations under a supply contract?

-In a supply contract, the assignment of rights or obligations are first subject to statutory control of general rules regarding the assignment of rights or obligations of a contract provided in the Chinese Civil Code.
+In a supply contract, the assignment of rights or obligations is first subject to the statutory control of general rules regarding the assignment of rights or obligations of a contract provided in the Chinese Civil Code.

-In relation to the assignment of receivables of a supply contract, it usually involves a factoring contract signed between the supplier and a third party (called a factor) under Chinese laws.
+The assignment of receivables of a supply contract usually involves a factoring contract signed between the supplier and a third party (called a factor) under Chinese law.

-If the third party is a commercial factoring enterprise, such transaction will be subject to the regulation and supervision of the China Banking and Insurance Regulatory Commission (CBIRC).
+If the third party is a commercial factoring enterprise, such transaction will be subject to the regulation and supervision of the China Banking and Insurance Regulatory Commission (CBIRC), which is now incorporated into the National Financial Regulatory Administration.
 According to the Notice of the General Office of the CBIRC on Strengthening Supervision and Administration of Commercial Factoring Enterprises, a commercial factoring enterprise should comply with certain regulatory requirements.

-Enforcement by a third party

-How may a third party enforce a term of the contract?
+Enforcement by a third party Can a third party enforce a term of the contract and, if so, are there any limitations on doing so?